charmbracelet/mods/README.md

 available.
 Set the `OPENAI_API_KEY` environment variable to a valid OpenAI key, which you can get [from here](https://platform.openai.com/account/api-keys).

+Mods can also use the [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service) service.
+Set the `AZURE_OPENAI_ENDPOINT` environment variable to the Azure endpoint URL if using Azure.

 ### LocalAI

 LocalAI allows you to run a multitude of models locally.
 Mods works with the